 It was during this period of time that my wife, Brenda (Duncan) and I met.
 Brenda was born and raised in a loving, Christian home in Forest, Mississippi.
 We were married on January 28, 1978, and made our first home in Forest.
 From a child, all Brenda wanted to be, was a nurse.
 She received L.P.N. and R.N. degrees and has nursed for 43 years.
 I was licensed and ordained to preach by the East Forest Baptist Church in 1979.
 For over two decades I served four churches as pastor.
 God has been so good through the years.
 The ministry, like anything else, has been a bitter/sweet experience, with ups and downs; both burdens and blessings.
 We have been through troubles and triumphs, but through it all, God has been faithful.
 Only by His grace have we come this far.
 Even though I failed God and made many mistakes, He has never failed me.
 I have never regretted obeying God and serving him across these years.
 God allowed me to graduate from Clarke College, Mississippi College and Louisiana Baptist University.

 I am a Christian by God’s amazing grace, and a Baptist by choice.
 I was privileged to serve as a pastor of four churches across twenty-one years.
 But during 1999, God gave us the ‘green light’ to do the work of an evangelist/church revivalist, as a vocation.
 On January 2, 2000, Brenda and I resigned and left our church in Meridian, Mississippi to begin our revival schedule in March.
 God has blessed this step of obedience, and He has been so faithful to us.
-For most of these sixteen years in evangelistic ministry, God has provided me somewhere to preach almost fifty-two Sundays a year.
+For most of these eighteen plus years in evangelistic ministry, God has provided me somewhere to preach almost fifty-two Sundays a year.
 We give Jesus all the honor and praise.
 To God be the glory, great things He hath done!